mychallipson/Stratum-Observability/README.md

   import { NewRelicPluginFactory } from '@capitalone/stratum-observability/plugins/new-relic';

   /**
-   * Tag Keys afford the best chance of consistent references throughout your application.
+   * Using enumerated keys afford the best chance of consistent references throughout your application.
    * This replaces the need to hard code string values as reference.
    */
-  export const TagKey = {
+  export const EventKey = {
     LOADED: 'app-loaded'
   };